dagood/source-build/Documentation/planning/arcade-powered-source-build.md

 When this completes, each repo only needs to build itself.

 It is possible to instead only implement official source-build in a handful of repos.
-This would segment the build into multi-repo chunks.
-Each chunk owner repo would be responsible for building all upstreams that aren't in another chunk.
-Every chunk always needs to be coherent, to ensure that all upstream repos have source-built intermediates available.
-This means establishing stricter "coherent parent dependencies" in the Microsoft build to match source-build.
-This will slow down dependency uptake in some cases.
+This segments the build into chunks.
+Each chunk has one "owner" repo, where all repos in the chunk are upstream from the owner.
+The owner repo would be responsible for building all repos in the chunk and uploading the intermediates from each one.
+Each chunk needs to always be internally coherent, to ensure all repos that end up in the SDK have source-built intermediates available.
+This requires establishing stricter coherency in the Microsoft build to match source-build, slowing down dependency uptake in some cases.

+I don't expect onboarding to be very difficult once the functionality is in Arcade, so I think we should avoid the chunk approach.
+It may also be infeasible to require the Microsoft build to be more coherent.

 > Note: some constituent repos aren't maintained by Microsoft, so it isn't
-> feasible to add them to this flow.
-We could fork them and set up an official
+> feasible to add them directly to this flow.
+We could fork them and set up a
-> source-build.
-If a repo builds quickly, however, it might be better to simply
+> build just for source-build intermediates.
+If a repo builds quickly, however,
-> rebuild it whenever the outputs are needed.
+> it might be better to simply rebuild it whenever the outputs are needed.

 ### Getting into Arcade
 The initial plan to run source-build in Core-SDK doesn't assume any changes to